kayoscode/Cim-C-improved-/README.md

 <br> There are either categories each with their own expected arguments: AL, SA, FPA, FPS, MEM, INT, STACK, JMP
 <br>
 These are the instructions as listed in the code: "Encode.h"
-//NOTE: THESE NEED TO BE IN THE EXACT SAME ORDER AS THE STRINGS DEFINED IN defs.cpp because it uses their index in the list as the opcode number
+//NOTE: THESE NEED TO BE IN THE EXACT SAME ORDER AS THE STRINGS DEFINED IN defs.cpp because it uses their index in the list as the opcode number <br>
 <code>
 enum class ALOps {
 	LSL, LSR,